-- 1 remove the closing nuts on the inlet (A) and return (R) connections of the pump; - 2 screw the rotating nut of the two flexible hoses on the pump being careful to avoid exchanging the inlet and return lines: see the arrows marked on the pump that show the inlet and the return (see prevoius paragraph).
+- 1. remove the closing nuts A and R on the inlet and return connections; - 2. screw the rotating nut of the two flexible hoses on the pump being careful to avoid exchanging the inlet and return lines: see the arrows marked on the pump that show the inlet and the return (see prevoius paragraph).

-Connections to the oil gun
+Connections to the oil gun (PN81)